prikshit-08/TextSummarizationTool/README.md

 ---
 [(Back to top)](#list-of-contents)

-- To run the program simply run the SummaryTool.java file in any java complier.
+- To run the program simply run the SummaryTool.java file Eclipse IDE.

 ## Running